thomasmorgan/LilyLib/docs/source/API.rst

 **phrase** (*passage*)
 	Returns a deepcopy of the passage, with the first prefix and final suffix edited such that a phrasing slur encloses the passage.

+**diminuendo** (*passage*)
+	Returns a deepcopy of the passage, with the first prefix and final suffix edited such that a diminuendo hairpin appears below the passage.

+**crescendo** (*passage*)
+	Returns a deepcopy of the passage, with the first prefix and final suffix edited such that a crescendo hairpin appears below the passage.

 **triplets** (*passage*)
 	Returns a deepcopy of the passage, with the first prefix and final suffix edited such that it appears as triplets.